AckerlyXu/heima/articles/iot-suite/iot-solution-build-system.md

 -   [Power BI](https://powerbi.microsoft.com/) (optional), to create rich visualizations of data across the entire system.

+> [!NOTE]
-> [AZURE.NOTE] You don't need a GitHub account to access the MyDriving code in [the GitHub MyDriving repository](https://github.com/Azure-Samples/MyDriving).
+> You don't need a GitHub account to access the MyDriving code in [the GitHub MyDriving repository](https://github.com/Azure-Samples/MyDriving).

 ## Install development tools